cuberite/cuberite/GETTING-STARTED.md

 **Windows:**

-You need to first generate a project file with `cmake . -DCMAKE_BUILD_TYPE=DEBUG` then execute the `src/Bindings/AllToLua.bat` script file, then just open the solution file in your MSVC of choice and build.
+You need to first generate a solution file by executing `cmake .` on the commandline at the top-level folder of the repository, then just open the solution file in MSVC and build.
+Note that the first time after generating the solution, you will need to do extra setup in order to be able to fully debug in MSVC:
+- Set the startup project to MCServer: right-click the MCServer project in the Solution Explorer and choose "Set as Startup Project".
+- Set the debugging folder: right-click the MCServer project in the Solution Explorer, choose "Properties".
+In the dialog, browse to "Configuration Properties" -> "Debugging" and set "Working Directory" to "../MCServer".

 How to Run
 ----------

 The server can be run (on *nix) by a simple `./MCServer` in the `MCServer` directory.
 On first run it will generate the world and start a server on the default port (configurable in `settings.ini`) so you can connect in minecraft via `localhost`.
+Note that if you build a debug version, the executable will be names `MCServer_debug` instead

 Where to Get Started
 -------------------------------